-Environment plays a vital role in the Montessori education.
+Environment plays a vital role in Montessori education.
 The playroom is no exception.

-The Montessori playroom should be a “yes space” – a place that encourages free exploration and an uninterrupted play.
+The Montessori playroom should be a “prepared environment” – a place that encourages free exploration and uninterrupted play.
 Here are some key elements:

 - Independence – The toys should be placed in a way that allows the child to take them freely anytime.

-- Focus – The playroom should not provide too many distratcions.
+- Focus – The playroom should not provide too many distractions.
 It is also recommended that the child should play with only one toy at a time.

 - Order – Each toy should have its own place in the room and the kid should put it back when finished with playing.